rackerlabs/docs-cloud-identity/api-docs/getting-started/use-mfa-ops.rst

 authentication policy for a domain by configuring the domain enforcement setting.
-For example, if the domain enforcement setting is *Required*, users who have not set up multi-factor authentication are requird to enable it before they can access their account.
+For example, if the domain enforcement setting is *Required*, users who have not set up multi-factor authentication are required to enable it before they can access their account.

 .. include:: mfa-content/proc-mfa-setup-phone.rst